 Located at the Artem campus, the CROUS university restaurant is the most affordable eating option for students.
-It's open Monday to Friday from 7:30 am to 10 pm.
+It's open Monday to Friday from 7:30am to 3pm.
 This new innovative living and catering structure brings together the National School of Art and Design of Nancy, the ICN Business School, Mines Nancy, ISAM-IAE, and the Jean Lamour Institute.

 There you'll have access to complete, varied and balanced meals for a very small price.
 Catering can be done on site or to take away.
 On the ground floor, a self-service offers an à la carte meal tray.
 The first floor, thanks to the different lounge areas, is designed so that students can use it as a coworking space.

 On the second floor, students can take advantage of a fitness room.
 This level also has a meeting space that can accommodate between 10 and 12 people.
-This catering centre is open Monday to Friday from 7:30 a.m. to 10 p.m.
+This catering centre is open Monday to Friday from 7:30am to 3pm.
+In the evenings, students can have dinner at the CROUS cafeteria in the city center (Cours Léopold), open Mon-Fri from 6pm to 8pm.